Rainier-MSFT/Entra_ZTNA_Lab/README.md

 # <img align="left" src="https://github.com/Rainier-MSFT/Entra_ZTNA_Lab/assets/6311098/47a893d3-e254-4a65-be16-176ae90be6e0" width=8%> Rapid Labs - Identity & Network Access

-This repository offers a variety of Azure Resource Manager (ARM) based resources for quickly deploying test lab environments for testing & learning about Microsoft Identity & Network Access capabilities.
+This repository offers a variety of Azure Resource Manager (ARM) based resources for quickly deploying lab environments for testing & learning about Microsoft Identity & Network Access capabilities.

 ARM templates are pre-configured deployment packages that enable provisioning complex test environments in minutes, without requiring extensive PowerShell scripting or many hours of manual configuration.
-With little or no Azure experience, you can provision a whole VM environment or individual components.
+With little or no Azure experience, you can provision a whole virtual environment or individual VMs.

-They're great for situations where you need to evaluate a solution or config before deploying to production, and having that "_I built it myself and it works_" hands-on experience helps validate the requirements, before running a pilot or rolling out at scale.
+They're great for situations where you need to evaluate a solution or scenario before deploying to production, and having that "_I built it myself and it works_" hands-on experience also helps validate the requirements, before running a pilot or rolling out at scale.

 These templates are exclusively available thru this repository, but older ones can still be obtained via our [TLGs](http://aka.ms/catlgs).